Kosakenland: The fall of Kosakenland (April 1945 - May 1945)

 The Cossacks and the Caucasians started to realise that, upon the fall of the Gothic Line and the success of the Red Army in Eastern Europe, that the chances of a German victory were becoming increasingly slim.
 Krasnov and Vlasvov met up in Campoformido and decided to head towards Carinthia.
 The evacuations started on 27 April 1945, two days after the call by the CLN for the population of Carnia to rise against the Germans and the Cossacks.
+Atrocities against the local population significantly increased once again in this period.
 The partisans and the representatives of the Georgian population in Kosakenland both suggested that the Cossacks should have surrendered to the partisans, however, the Cossacks and the Caucasians both opted to continue their evacuations towards Austria and surrender to the Anglo-American forces.
-The Georgians would soon after mostly join the side of the Italian partisans, playing a key role in battles such as the Battle of Ovaro (one of the last battles of WW2 in Italy).
+The Georgians soon after mostly joined the side of the Italian partisans, playing a key role in battles such as the Battle of Ovaro (one of the last battles of WW2 in Italy).
 What would follow would be numerous civilian casualties during the fights between the partisans and the Cossacks, resulting in 152 civilian casualties amongst Italian, Friulian and Georgian civilians and around 110 Cossack and Caucasian civilians.

 On 9 May 1945, the Cossacks and Caucasians surrendered to British troops upon crossing the border into Austria, in Lienz.
-Most of them were sent to the soviets for trial, which in turn deported them to the gulags.
-Most of them would die.
+Most of them were repatriated to the Soviet Union, where they were sent to the Gulag and internal exile.

 Government

 Southern Carnia (Cossack-controlled Carnia)

 The area, had been divided in 54 principals (the equivalent of a primary administrative division).
 The districts (which functioned as secondary administrative division) were divided by the place of origin of the Cossacks.
-Each district had numerous "stanicy" (third level administrative division) which were governed either by a marshal (called "Vojskvoj Staršina") or by an ataman.
+Each district had numerous "stanitsa" (third level administrative division) which were governed either by a marshal (called "Vojskvoj Staršina") or by an ataman.

 There was a national hospital, a national bank called "Feldsbank" and a military tribunal that acted as a judiciary organ (which also functioned as a civic one).
 In most of the districts there were primary schools, and even one Cossack highschool in Chiaulis.

 Northern Carnia (Caucasian-controlled Carnia)

 The Caucasian controlled area had less of a strict administrative division system and focused more in dividing areas by the ethnicity of the people living in said cities.
-Clans and families had a prominent role.The Caucasians pretty much like the Cossacks had a military tribunal (which also functioned a civic one).
+Clans and families had a prominent role.
+The Caucasians pretty much like the Cossacks had a military tribunal (which also functioned a civic one).